 Multi Mk2 Vs Dyson V7 Trigger

-The Dyson V7 Trigger is one of our top picks for a handheld vacuum.
+The Dyson V7 Trigger is one of our top picks for a handheld vacuum cleaner.
 It’s more expensive than the Multi Mk2, but we think it provides stronger suction and better all-round performance.
 The Dyson is also lighter, has a longer run-time, and is quicker to recharge.

 Frequently Asked Questions